Exporting models

 class metatensor.torch.atomistic.MetatensorAtomisticModel(module: ModelInterface, metadata: ModelMetadata, capabilities: ModelCapabilities)[source]

 MetatensorAtomisticModel is the main entry point for atomistic machine learning based on metatensor.
 It is the interface between custom, user-defined models and simulation engines.
-Users should wrap their models with this class, and use save() to save the wrapped model to a file.
+Users should export their models with this class, and use save() to save the exported model to a file.
 The exported models can then be loaded by a simulation engine to compute properties of atomistic systems.

-The wrapped module must follow the interface defined by ModelInterface, should not already be compiled by TorchScript, and should be in “eval” mode (i.e. module.training should be False).
+The exported module must follow the interface defined by ModelInterface, should not already be compiled by TorchScript, and should be in “eval” mode (i.e. module.training should be False).

 For example, a custom module predicting the energy as a constant value times the number of atoms could look like this